kasirajanss93/intel-cloud-challenge/README.md

 	- Operation - POST
 	- Action - post the data with the filename to the server and the server executes the command and stores the result in the database

-	- Resource - /commands/<id>
+	- Resource - /commands/<id> -> added by me
 	- Operation - GET
 	- Action - Outputs the details of the individual command

 #Outline of the Implemnetaion

-	- On POST request the name of the file is obtained from the user, the command_parser.py has methods to get unique list of commands and add it to the queue.
+	- On POST request the name of the file is obtained from the user, the command_parser.py has method get_valid_commands to get unique list of commands and add it to the queue.
 	- The process_command_output method gets the values that are stored in the queue and process the result one by one.
 The execution of the command is run in a thread thus processing commands in a concurrent manner
-	- Once the POST method is hit, the execution happends in the thread that is running in the backgroud the processing asynchronously
+	- Once the POST method is hit, the execution happends in the thread that is running in the background hence it process the request asynchronously

+#Test Cases
+	- The test cases are found in the test.py file
+	- The following testcase are written
+		- Testcase to check if commands other than the one's given in the file are executed
+		- Testcase to check if the commands that takes longer time but less than a minute is executed correctly
+		- Testcase to check if the commands that are beyond a minute are executed successfully
+		- Testcase to check if the commands that are beyond a minute and are executed with ; in between are executed successfully
+		- Testcase to check if all the commands in the given commands.txt is executed successfully

 #Bonus Implementation